 In fact, there's a lot of trends when it comes to the nipple debate, and the size of a woman's nipple is just one of them.

 According to The Faster Times, women in Japan have expressed displeasure with the color of their nipples, claiming that darker brown nipples are unappealing, while perfectly pink ones are ... cute.

 The piece goes on to say that, "there's a belief in Japan that pink nipples denote purity, while brown ones ... don't."

 And so, women have turned to beauty products — such as Virgin Pink and Pink Cream — to turn their nipples pink.

 Sigh.
 I'm too busy worrying about my underarm fat and my large feet to worry about my nipples!

-4. Speaking of nipples, why is it considered so obscene when the outline of a woman's nips is visible through her top?
-Because I really hate wearing bras, and I'd love it if I could go braless without having people look at me as if I were the neighborhood harlot.
-Going Braless: Yay or Nay?
+Speaking of nipples, why is it considered so obscene when the outline of a woman's nips is visible through her top?
+Wouldn't it be great if women who hate wearing bras could go bra-less without worrying about what people think?

 On a more serious note, I was already horrified by products like the Neckline Slimmer, which invite women to hate yet another part of their bodies.

 The proliferation of skin lightening creams just adds to this.
 After all, how much of an impact does nipple color (and neck fat, for that matter) really make when it comes to male attraction?